surfalytics/surfalytics/README.md

 ## How to Get Started

 1. Define your goal.
 If you feel that a career as a successful data professional is for you, then you are in the right place.
-2. Join community or get an hourly consultation.
+2. Join community.
 You can find more information under the [services](https://surfalytics.com/pages/services/)

 Optional: Don't know where to start?
 Book a [1 hour consultation](https://buy.stripe.com/eVa8yieTufPh0msaER).